 Did you feel yourself putting up your guard, even just a little bit?

-Here is my 10 step process for feedback that leads to lasting improvement.
+Here is my proven 10 step process for giving feedback that’s well received AND sticks.

+When you give feedback it’s important to make sure that the other person is in a good state – mentally and physically – if you want them to hear you.
+How?
 Ask for an appointment.
-When the person agrees to meet with you, it is giving him a piece of the control of the situation which is empowering and honours his dignity.
+When the person agrees to meet with you, it gives them a bit of control over the situation which is empowering and honours their dignity.

 3. Focus on what you want instead of the problem.

-Instead say something like “I know you have a lot of responsibility around here but when you walk in and out of the meeting several times, it is very distracting for everyone and makes them feel like their presentations are not worth your attention.”
+For example, don’t say, “Christine, you’re being rude in meetings”.
+Instead focus on the problem by stating “Christine when you walk in and out of the meeting several times, it’s distracting for everyone and makes them feel like their presentations aren’t worth your attention.”

 Review the actual results and real outcomes of the situation and where those landed in comparison to your expectations.

-Do this by asking him to give you a plan for how he is going to close those gaps.
-This approach will give you great insight on where he lands on motivation and competency levels.
-With that insight you will know how much energy you will have to invest in motivating him and how much you will have to invest in training and supervision.
+Do this by asking them to give you a plan for how they are going to close those gaps.
+This approach will give you great insight on where they land on motivation and competency levels.
+With that insight you’ll know how much energy you’ll have to invest in motivating them, and how much you’ll have to invest in training and supervision.

-Agree to a timeline including how often you will meet to review progress.
+Agree to a timeline including how often you’ll meet to review progress.
 Course correct accordingly.

-10. Make sure you have your emotions under control.
-Emotional intelligence includes knowing how to regulate your emotions.
-It is fair to tell your employee how his performance is affecting overall results for the team and how that is making you feel.
-HOWEVER, If you are angry, frustrated, tearful, stressed out or impatient, you must reign that in.
+Emotional intelligence also includes knowing how to regulate your own emotions.
+It’s fair to tell your employee how their performance is affecting overall results for the team and how that’s making you feel.
+But if you’re angry, frustrated, tearful, stressed out or impatient, it’s important to rein that in.
 If you don’t, you run the risk of insulting your employee’s dignity and putting your own dignity in question.
 When you need to vent, call your coach.